Join for FREE

 Active and vocal, but rarely visible.
 The bird often raises its tail while jumping around within dense brush.

-Feeds on insects, but takes also fruit and berries.
+Feeds mainly on insects, but also takes fruit and berries.

 Breeding season from March to August.
 A monogamous species, mating for life.
-The nest is a deep, compact cup made of fibres, bark and spider web.
-It's placed close to the ground among twigs of shrub.
+The nest is a deep, compact cup made of fibers, bark and spider's webs.
+It is placed close to the ground among dense twigs of a shrub.
 Lays 3 - 4 eggs.

 Resident species.